Main Menu

 Head of a goblin shark (Mitsukurina owstoni) with jaws extended

-Goblin Shark Distribution, Population, and Habitat
+Distribution, Population, And Habitat

 These sharks tend to stay relatively deep in saltwater oceans.
 They prefer to swim near the upper continental slope between 890 and 3,150 feet below sea level.
 There are recorded instances of them being found at greater depths or closer to the surface, though.
 A Goblin Shark was once caught at a depth of 4,300 feet below sea level.
 There are also instances of these sharks being caught in fishing nets.

 These sharks can be found in the Atlantic, Pacific, and Indian Oceans.
-They have been found near the northern Gulf of Mexico, French Guiana, and Southern Brazil, Portugal, Madeira, and Senegal in the Atlantic Ocean.
+They have been found near the northern Gulf of Mexico, French Guiana, Southern Brazil, Portugal, Madeira, and Senegal in the Atlantic Ocean.
 In the Indo-Pacific Ocean and Oceania, they have been found near South Africa, Mozambique, Taiwan, Japan, New Zealand, and Australia.

 In general, juvenile sharks don’t go as deep as their adult counterparts.
 Younger sharks can often be found along the submarine canyons near Japan, which are at depths between 330 and 1,150 feet.
 Adults will often venture farther beneath the surface of the water.